bramstein/website/src/writing/web-font-anti-patterns-subsetting.md

 date: 2015-10-08
 ---

-# Web Font Anti-Pattern: Agressive subsetting
+# Web Font Anti-Pattern: Aggressive subsetting
 <p class="subtitle">October 8, 2015</p>

 <p class=intro>Subsetting is a great way to reduce the file size of your font.
 Don’t go overboard with subsetting though, there may be unexpected consequences.
 Subset, but subset with care.</p>